merkle-open/generator-nitro/app/templates/project/docs/nitro.md

     set PORT=3000 && node server
     set NODE_ENV=production && gulp production

-## Daily Work - Creating Components & Pages
+## Daily Work - Creating Patterns & Pages

-### Creating Components
+### Creating Patterns

-Components are created in the `components` folder.
-A component is an encapsulated block of markup with corresponding styles, scripts and data.
+Patterns are created in the `patterns` folder.
+A pattern is an encapsulated block of markup with corresponding styles, scripts and data.
-For a better overview it is useful to define different types of components.
+For a better overview it is useful to define different types of patterns.
 It is recommended to make subfolders like `atoms`, `molecules` & `organisms`
-A component uses the following structure:
+A pattern uses the following structure:

     /example
     /example/example.<%= options.viewExt %>